 - How did you become interested in the field of public policy analysis?

-- How have your past study and experience prepared you to study public policy?
+- How has your past study and experience prepared you to study public policy?

 - What characteristics (skills, abilities, and motivations) do you bring that will enable you to succeed in a public policy career?